 Nice

 A lovely cosmopolitan seaside town, Nice can be a great place to base yourselves when visiting the Cote d’Azur.
-Its old town streets buzz with life and you won’t be short of restaurants and bars to visit.
+Its old town streets buzz with life and you won’t be short of places to explore.
 Nevertheless, of all the places I have spent time in in the South of France, Nice is for some reason is a rather tricky place to feel comfortable as a coeliac.
-There are plenty of supposedly gluten free dishes around, but coeliac needs are not taken into consideration.
+There are plenty of supposedly naturally gluten free dishes around, but coeliac needs are not taken into consideration.
 People just assume you are following the latest fad diet and it can be frustrating to have to explain your coeliac status over and over.
-Nevertheless, persist with those rude restauranteurs and you will be okay.

 Les Gourmandises d’Angéa – very nice people running this Macaron paradise on Rue de La Poissonerie in the Old Town.
 All their macarons are gluten free and homemade by the shop themselves.